smedrec/smart-logs/.qoder/repowiki/en/content/Audit Core System/Configuration Management/Configuration Factory Pattern.md

 - Confirmed configuration factory implementation unchanged despite documentation relocation
 - Integrated new logging configuration details from recent refactoring of ConsoleLogger to StructuredLogger
 - Added information about OTLP endpoint configuration and authentication headers
+- Updated logging configuration section to reflect StructuredLogger integration with performance timing and metrics collection

 ## Table of Contents
 1. [Introduction](#introduction)